-Celebrating strong Irish women in the run-up to St. Brigid's Day including Peig Sayer of the legendary Irish book "Peig", Peg Woffington, the prostitute who became an international star and Peg Plunkett, a most influential Georgian Dublin brothel madam.
+Celebrating strong Irish women including Peig Sayer of the legendary Irish book "Peig", Peg Woffington, the prostitute who became an international star, and Peg Plunkett, a most influential Georgian Dublin brothel madam.

 A cultural movement, Herstory, aims to tell the stories of formidable and forgotten Irish women whose amazing tales have been written out of history.
 As the movement organizers put it “the Irish are known as the best storytellers in the world but until now, we have only told half the story…Our objective is to eliminate the statement “I’ve never heard of her.”